-After you read and understand the rules, please consider these ten key pointers about how to succeed in TARC 2020:
+After you read and understand the rules, please consider these ten key pointers about how to succeed in ARC 2024:

-1. Do not make your official competition rocket the first rocket you build and fly; if you have never done model rocketry before, build and fly a simple rocket first.
-2. Reach out to a NAR TARC mentor early for advice on how to build a rocket, where to get your rocketry supplies, and where to fly.

-3. Develop a budget and a division of labor and schedule for your team's efforts, and raise the money needed to buy the parts and rocket motors it will take to be successful; plan on at least 10 practice flights plus your 3 official qualification flights.
-A typical budget is between \$500 and \$1000, including entry fee and one altimeter, plus the parts for two rockets and the rocket motors for 13 flights, but not launch equipment or travel to the Finals.

-4. Get your initial design done before Christmas; use one of the computer programs to see if it will be stable in flight, and how high it is likely to go with which rocket motor, before you build it.

-5. Do your first flight test by sometime in January, so that in case you have to do a major change in your design or your rocket crashes you have time to recover before the qualification flight deadline of April 6, 2020; and so that you have time to do lots of flight tests before this deadline.

-6. Conduct lots of flight tests of your design (try to do at least ten) and take data on each test (rocket weight, motor type, altitude and duration; wind and temperature conditions; launch angle) so that you can make the right adjustments to exactly hit the target flight performance.

-7. Figure out who your official NAR flight observer will be for your qualification flights, and make sure that you know when they are available well in advance.
-Keep in mind that they are volunteers and may not be able to drop everything they are doing on short notice to support you.

-8. Remember that up to three qualification flight attempts are permitted, and the best two scores count for computing the score for determining Finals eligibility.
-These flights must be declared to an NAR observer before launch, and there are no "do-overs" for flights that do not have good scores; every official flight must be reported.

-9. Complete your qualification flights and submit the scores by the deadline of April 6; do not wait until the last weekend to fly and just hope that the weather will be perfect and an NAR observer will be available!

-10. If you have a very good combined twoflight score from your qualification flights, develop your plan for how you will fund your travel to the National Finals, in case you are one of the 100 top teams that are announced on April 10, 2020.

-4 Rocket Design

-Aerial view of the TARC contest range from an Aurora Flight Sciences drone
+- 1. Do not make your official competition rocket the first rocket you build and fly; if you have never done model rocketry before, build and fly a simple rocket first. - 2.
+Reach out to a NAR mentor early for advice on how to build a rocket, where to get your rocketry supplies, and where to fly. - 3.
+Develop a budget and a division of labor and schedule for your team's efforts, and raise the money needed to buy the parts and rocket motors it will take to be successful; plan on at least 10 practice flights plus your 3 official qualification flights.
+A typical budget is between \$700 and \$1000, including entry fee and one altimeter, plus the parts for two rockets and the rocket motors for a dozen flights, but not launch equipment or travel to the Finals. - 4.
+Get your initial design done before Christmas; use one of the computer programs to see if it will be stable in flight, and how high it is likely to go with which rocket motor, before you build it. - 5.
+Do your first flight test by sometime in January, so that in case you have to do a major change in your design or your rocket crashes you have time to recover before the qualification flight deadline of April 8, 2024; and so that you have time to do lots of flight tests before this deadline. - 6.
+Conduct lots of flight tests of your design (try to do at least ten and highly successful teams typically do at least twice that many) and take data on each test (rocket weight, motor type, altitude and duration; wind and temperature conditions; launch angle) so that you can make the right adjustments to exactly hit the target flight performance. - 7.
+Figure out who your official NAR flight observer will be for your qualification flights, and make sure that you know when they are available well in advance.
+Keep in mind that they are volunteers and may not be able to drop everything they are doing on short notice to support you. - 8.
+Remember that up to three qualification flight attempts are permitted, and the best two scores count (they are added) for computing the score for determining Finals eligibility.
+These flights must be declared to an NAR observer before launch, and there are no "do-overs" for flights that do not have good scores; every official flight must be reported. - 9.
+Complete your qualification flights and submit the scores by the deadline of April 8; do not wait until the last weekend to fly and just hope that the weather will be perfect and an NAR observer will be available! - 10.
+If you have a very good combined two-flight score from your qualification flights, develop your plan for how you will fund your travel to the National Finals, in case you are one of the 100 top teams that are announced on April 17, 2024.

+Section 4.
+ROCKET DESIGN